instructure/canvas-lms/doc/api/sis_csv.md

  * users:fall-2015
  * source-system-1:all-data:spring-2016

+Diffing mode by default marks objects as "deleted" when they are not included for an import, but enrollments can be marked as 'completed' or 'inactive' if the `diffing_drop_status` is passed.

 If changes are made to SIS-managed objects outside of the normal import process, as in the example given above, it may be necessary to process a SIS import with the same data set identifier, but apply the entire import